xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 ## Users page

 This page displays complete list of users with access to Experience Cloud in your organization.
-It provides information about solution entitlement and last login.
+It provides information about application entitlement and last login.
 You can search, sort, and filter for custom views of the user list.

 ![Admin Console Users page](assets/admin-tool-users.png)